 The presence of any Member at a meeting of the Corporation shall be the equivalent of due and sufficient notice to him or her, and of the business to be transacted thereat, unless objection is made by him or her prior to, or at the commencement of, the meeting and noted in the records of the meeting.
 No notice of a meeting shall be required as to such Members who themselves, or by their attorneys, shall, by a writing to be filed with the minutes of the meeting, waive notice thereof either before or after the holding of the meeting.

 At any meeting, one third (1/3) of the total combined number of elected and ex-officio Members shall constitute a quorum, and a majority of those present may conduct business.
 If a quorum is not present, a majority of the Members present may adjourn the meeting from time to time, without notice other than by announcement at said meeting, until a quorum is present.

 In all matters to be acted upon at any meeting, each Member shall be entitled to only one vote.
 When a quorum is present at any meeting, a majority of the votes properly cast by Members present in person or by proxy shall decide any question, including election of any office, unless otherwise provided by law, by the Articles of Organization or by these Bylaws.

-Members may vote either in person or by written proxy dated not more than six months before the meeting named therein, which proxies shall be filed before being voted with the Clerk or other person responsible for recording the proceedings of the meeting.
+Members may vote either in person or by written proxy dated not more than six months before the meeting named therein, which proxies shall be filed before being voted with the Secretary or other person responsible for recording the proceedings of the meeting.
 Unless otherwise specifically limited by their terms, such proxies shall entitle the holders thereof to vote at any adjournment of the meeting but such proxies shall terminate after the final adjournment of such meeting.